The Listening Studio tools library

 Parenting scripts that protect kids and still tell the truth

 Use these parenting scripts when kids ask sharp questions, feel the tension in the room, or carry big feelings across homes.
-The language is grounded in attachment theory, emotion coaching, and family communication research.

 From "I freeze when they ask about the other home" to "I have one steady sentence I can return to every time."